On the Poisson Follower Model: Introduction

 This paper proposes a mathematical model allowing one to analyze both short and long term opinion dynamics of a countable collection of agents.
 At any time step of the dynamics, each agent has an $\mathbb{R}^d$-valued opinion and can only be influenced by the agent whose opinion is closest to its opinion, which is referred to as its \textit{leader}.
 This new model is meant to capture the essence of such social network interactions as Instagram and Twitter, where the asymmetric leader/follower dynamics is central.

 The follower/leader connections form a directed graph, where the direction goes from the follower towards the leader.
-Two agents which follow each other will be called an \textit{ultimate leader pair}.
+Two agents which follow each other will be called a \textit{leader pair}.
+This structure defines a directed graph with different connected components.
+We will also show that, in this Poisson model, there are no cycles longer than 2 a.s.
 We think of a group of agents that are part of the same connected component of this follower graph as a \textit{party}.

 If the initial opinions form a random point process, the directed graph is generated over a random point set, and is hence a random graph.
 In several parts of this work, we will restrict ourselves to the case where the points of the initial configuration are sampled according to a stationary Poisson point process over $\mathbb{R}^d$.
 This choice is dictated by tractability reasons (other initial conditions will be considered in future steps).
 For instance, in this Poisson case, the follower/leader random graph is called the \textit{Poisson Nearest Neighbor graph} and parties are called \textit{Poisson descending trees}.
 They have been studied extensively \cite{nearest_neigh,haenggi}.
 An example of such a tree is depicted in Figure \ref{fig:example} for $d=2$.